 After breakfast, transfer to the airport for your flight home.
 (B)

 Prices are per person, double occupancy.
 For a single room, add $800 in 2017 and $1,250 in 2018.
+On the April 2018 "Cherry Blossom" departure, a single room is $1,650.
 International airfare to Tokyo and return from Osaka is not included in the expedition cost.

 About this Expedition